- TABLE OF CONTENTS

 The photo shows the school and the barbed wire fence during the Mau Mau era.

 When I was at home on vacation in Tanzania, the nation just south of Kenya, my Dad and our family often went to the nearest city over a couple hundred miles of horrid black cotton soil, and in the rainy season that stuff was treacherous.
 For some reason this road I was walking beside in the Kiambu was also black soil, not the usual red clay.
-The thing I learned in Tanzania was the amazing use of a jack invented in Africa by some clever soul called a "Tanganyika jack."
+The thing I learned in Tanzania was the amazing usefulness of a big jack invented in Africa by some clever soul called a "Tanganyika jack."
 Tanganyika was the name of the nation before it got independence.
+Every truck carried a Tanganyika jack mainly for getting out of mud holes.

 I grabbed the bike and started pushing pretty eagerly and chattering in Swahili with the little man.
 He kept urging me to keep moving.
 I also realized the old man was worried about this White boy, and the old man may have known something I did not..... that testy fellow yelling at me could have been an ex-Mau Mau.